Headspace: Accessible Meditation for Work and Life

 Fast forward to today.
 You can make meditation work around your life and routine.
 Whether you’re a developer at a startup, a freelancer writer-editor, or a humble accountant.

 These days, there are lots of meditation apps on the market.
-All of them have features like session timers, progress tracking, and lessons structured into broader programs.
-The Mindfulness App and Calm are two big ones.
+All of them have features like session timers, progress tracking.
+Lessons structured into broader programs.

 Are you the type of person who’s alarmed by harem pants, gurus, and healing crystals?
 This might just be the meditation app for you.